-In the case of a smooth complete intersection, the Lefschetz hyperplane theorem guarantees that all the cohomology of $X$ is inherited from that of the ambient projective space except for the \emph{primitive} part that lives in middle degree.
-If $G$ is assumed to be a group of projective transformations preserving $X$, then the same is true for the action of $G$ on cohomology, and the machinery of the first section may be used to describe rather explicitly the primitive characters (Theorem \ref{th_main}).
-In particular, the character on the whole primitive cohomology of a smooth projective hypersurface $X$ of dimension $n$ and degree $d$ may be described as follows: if $\sigma$ is a projective transformation of finite order that preserves $X$, then the trace of the induced linear map on the primitive cohomology of $X$ is given by
+In the case of a smooth hypersurface, the Lefschetz hyperplane theorem guarantees that all the cohomology of $X$ is inherited from that of the ambient projective space except for the \emph{primitive} part that lives in middle degree.
+Accordingly, any finite group $G$ of projective transformations preserving $X$ acts trivially on non-primitive cohomology, and the machinery of the first section may be used to describe rather explicitly its linear representation on the Hodge pieces of the primitive part (Theorem \ref{th_main}).
+In particular, the character on the whole primitive cohomology may be described as follows: if $X$ has degree $d$ and dimension $n$, then the trace of the linear map induced by $\sigma \in G$ on the primitive cohomology of $X$ is given by

 where $m_\alpha$ denotes the multiplicity of $\alpha$ as an eigenvalue of a suitable linear representative $\widetilde{\sigma}$ of $\sigma$ (Corollary \ref{cor_nice}).

 Consider the standard \emph{irreducible} permutation representation of the symmetric group $S_{n+3}$ on the homogeneous coordinates of $\PP^{n+1}$.
 We derive from the previous formula an elegant proof of the following fact (Theorem \ref{th_existence}): \begin{quote} For $n \geq 1$ and $d \geq 2$, there exists a \emph{smooth} projective hypersurface of dimension $n$ and degree $d$ stable under the action of $S_{n+3}$ if and only if $n+3$ is coprime with $d-1$. \end{quote}